 After treatment, you should be seen regularly for follow-up for at least 5 years.
 These examinations will include pelvic examinations and sometimes imaging methods if needed.

 Cancers of all types and stages may recur.
 Recurrence may be local (vaginal), in the pelvis or at distant sites (abdomen, lungs).
 Treatment of recurrent cancer depends on the initial stage of the cancer (stages 1 to 4), the cell type of the cancer, the patient’s medical fitness and her wishes.

 Survival rates for vulval cancer depend on the initial stage and patient’s age at diagnosis.
 The presence of node metastases is the most important prognostic factor.
-Survival probability at five years ranges from 75% to 95% for patients with negative nodes and 25% to 40% for patients with positive nodes.
+Survival probability at five years ranges from 75% to 95% for patients with negative lymph nodes and 25% to 40% for patients with positive lymph nodes.